ayamazak/Avoid-the-3Cs_via_Meraki-Camera/README.md

     * When a restaurant is crowded,  enable the PoE port connected to the restaurant's camera with Meraki Switch API to start to the operation.

     Ventilation for the crowded restaurant is improved by the automatic fan.

+## Hardware

+Cisco Meraki MS Switches and MV Cameras are needed.

 ## Installation